CSUEBMMG/MMweb/source/contents/apply_tab_content.md

 ## Apply for Admission

-Each year, the MM Grad program accepts students from diverse disciplines.
+Each year, the Multimedia Graduate program accepts students from diverse disciplines.
 As the program is team-based, we look for artists that exhibit:

 1. Significant depth of skill and craft in at least one area of digital media